-Can my PS5 Digital Edition play discs?
+Will your PS5 Digital Edition play discs?
+Here's what we found.

 As you saw, there is a small difference in the form factor of the two consoles.
 I'm sure you also observed, the basic design aesthetic is consistent between them.
 So there is that and the fact that the digital edition does not have a disk drive.
 That is it.
 Other than that, they are identical products.

-That means you're getting the exact same product, barring the disc drive, with the exact same specs.
+That means you're getting the same product, barring the disc drive, with the exact same specs.
 The PS5 features an 825GB SSD and runs at 10.28 TFLOPS (variable) at 2.23 GHz with a Custom RDNA 2 GPU.
-The PS5 Digital Edition will also probably cost less, but Sony has not revealed the price of either console.
+The PS5 Digital Edition also costs $100 less.

 Is there any way to get the PS5 Digital Edition to play discs?

-It doesn't seem so.
-While there are external disc drives that can be used over USB on the market, Sony gave no indication that the PS5 Digital Edition would support these.
-If you buy a PS5 Digital Edition with the intent to heavily mod it to regain this compatibility, you may be out of luck.
+While there are external disc drives that can be used over USB on the market, the PS5 Digital Edition does not support them.
+If you buy a PS5 Digital Edition with the intent to heavily mod it to regain this compatibility, you'll be out of luck.

 Which PS5 should I buy if I want to use discs?

-The PS5 and PS5 Digital Edition are now available to pre-order from your favorite retailers.
+The PS5 and PS5 Digital Edition have been released, but they're sold out at most retailers so you'll have to keep checking back to see when more come in stock.
 With two versions to choose from, you'll be able to pick which best suits your budget.
 PS5 is the place to be for next-gen exclusives like Spider-Man and Horizon Forbidden West.
-Get yours before they sell out.

 We may earn a commission for purchases using our links.
 Learn more.